Marc-Gee/seedsigner/README.md

 CertUtil -hashfile  seedsigner_0_*_*.img.zip SHA256 | findstr /v "hash"
 ```

-The reponse to the command should include the text:
+The reponse must include the text **seedsigner_[VersionNumber].img.zip OK** like this:
 ```
-seedsigner_0_5_x.img.zip: **OK**
+seedsigner_0_5_x.img.zip: OK
 ```

-The **OK** result means that 2 hashes are an exact match, and thus your zip file is ** safe for use**, because it is genuinely from the Seedsigner project team and  also confirmed as unaltered!
+The **OK** result means that 2 hashes are an exact match, and thus your zip file is **safe for use**.
+It is has been succcesfully verified as both genuinely produced by the SeedSigner project team themselves and not also not altered in any way.
+If it does ***not*** show "OK", then immediately stop here and ask for assistance!

+**Well done - your zip file is now confirmed as authentic**!
-You can now proceed to load the software onto your SD card.
+You can now extract the zip file contents, and copy the .img file onto your MicroSD card.
+We recommend using the Balena Etcher or Pi Imager applications to perform that step.
+When thats complete, simply insert the MicroSD card into your SeedSigner and apply power.

-Please recognize that this process can only validate the software to the extent that the entity that first published the software is an honest actor, and that the private key has remained uncompromised and is not being used by a malicious actor.
+Note: Please recognize that the software verification process can only validate the software to the extent that the entity that published the software is an honest actor, and their private key is not somehow compromised.

 ---------------